 How to Use an Effective Feedback Style

 Effective feedback can be a powerful tool for sparking productivity.
-In business, you have desired outcomes.
+In business, you have the desired outcomes.
 Some are financial, while others are intangibles, like non-toxic company culture.
 Using frequent, effective employee feedback can lead to the outcomes you want.

 How do you incorporate an effective feedback style into your management profile?
 We have nine tips to help you present feedback efficiently.
 You can also start a free trial of eLeaP to see how to streamline feedback delivery and receipt